gabriel-seegerer/anonymous_communication_protocols/README.md

   - Receiver ID:
 - Press Enter to start

-client_example.py can easily be modified so that the participants don't connect to localhost:portXY but to specified IPs and Ports.
+client_example.py can easily be modified so the participants don't connect to localhost:portXY but to specified IPs and Ports.

 ### Change Message Length
 At the moment the participants have to agree to a fixed message length for message transmission.
 By default its 64 bits, which means after AMDC encoding with security parameter beta = 5 the length is 99 bits.
 To change the length there is a script d_gama_calculator.py in p2p_network/ which can be used to calculate the message length.

-After calculating in participant_node.py the variables message_length and ecoded_message_length in lines 66/67 have to be changed to the new values.
+After calculating the variables message_length and ecoded_message_length in lines 66/67 in participant_node.py have to be changed to the new values.

 Make sure to use the corresponding security factor when running execute_message_transmission(security).